hyphanet/website/README.md

 See it in action on http://realitysink.com/freenet/en/

 This is a new version of the Freenet website.
 Its main goal is to improve the popularity of Freenet and to attract new contributors.
-The theme is Light Wave, by DesignBootstrap - http://www.designbootstrap.com/light-wave-template-bootstrap-transparent-theme/
+The theme is [Light Wave]( http://www.designbootstrap.com/light-wave-template-bootstrap-transparent-theme/), by DesignBootstrap
 This repository contains a python application that will generate the website for all supported languages.

+Pull requests are very welcome, if you haven't got time to fix things yourself please create an issue on Github.

 Goals:
 - Improve the popularity of Freenet